VILLASframework/node/fpga/README.md

 User documentation is available here: <https://villas.fein-aachen.org/doc/fpga.html>

-## Copyright

-- 2022 Niklas Eiling <niklas.eiling@eonerc.rwth-aachen.de>
-- 2018-2022 Steffen Vogel <post@steffenvogel.de>
-- 2018 Daniel Krebs <dkrebs@eonerc.rwth-aachen.de>

 ## License

 This project is released under the terms of the [Apache 2.0](LICENSE) license:

-SPDX-FileCopyrightText: 2022-2023 Niklas Eiling
+- SPDX-FileCopyrightText: 2022-2023 Niklas Eiling <niklas.eiling@eonerc.rwth-aachen.de>
-SPDX-FileCopyrightText: 2018-2023 Steffen Vogel
+- SPDX-FileCopyrightText: 2018-2023 Steffen Vogel <post@steffenvogel.de>
-SPDX-FileCopyrightText: 2018 Daniel Krebs
+- SPDX-FileCopyrightText: 2018 Daniel Krebs <dkrebs@eonerc.rwth-aachen.de>
-SPDX-License-Identifier: Apache-2.0
+- SPDX-License-Identifier: Apache-2.0

 We kindly ask all academic publications employing components of VILLASframework to cite one of the following papers: